 Q.: How much does Chromecast cost?

 A.: By itself, the device costs $35, plus applicable shipping charges and sales tax.
-In order to get the most benefit from it, however, you'll need to subscribe to either Netflix or Hulu Plus, which cost $8 per month apiece.
+In order to get the most benefit from it, however, you'll need to subscribe to a streaming content service; price varies on these.
 If you add services like PlayOn and additional channels, you could end up paying more than $15 per month — better than a cable subscription, but more expensive than buying an HDTV antenna.

 Q.: Are there any Chromecast alternatives?

 A.: Yes, but it depends how much you're willing to spend.
 A basic Roku box will also allow you to stream content to your TV, including content from services like Amazon Instant Video and VUDU, which Chromecast lacks.
-However, the basic box costs $50 and does not support 1080p resolution.
+Roku also recently released a smart stick, giving it the same form factor as a Chromecast, but with many more channels.
 Apple TV costs $100 and functions much like a Roku box, but can also stream content (like games) from your iPhone or iPad to your TV.
 An Ouya game console offers more channels than Chromecast as well as a huge library of Android games, but costs $100.
 You could also stream content through a PS3, Xbox 360 or Wii U, but these devices cost hundreds of dollars.